RensHofman/SeismicMatch/README.md

 2021005T115025.3783Z 0.814 22.190 5.558E-02
 ```

-### Event family files:
+### Event family files
 The filenames of the event family files correspond to the template event files in the event folder,
 and are a representation of the template events origin time.
-The files consit of 5 columns, separated
+The files consist of 5 columns, separated
 by spaces.
 Each line represents an event detection.
 The columns represent the estimated event origin
 time, a comma separated list of channels contributing to the detection, a comma separated list of the
 normalized cross-correlation values for each channel, a comma separated list of the MAD values for